tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Container-Properties.md

 ---
-title: Get Container Properties (REST) - Azure Storage
+title: Get Container Properties (REST API) - Azure Storage
 description: The Get Container Properties operation returns all user-defined metadata and system properties for the specified container.
 The data returned does not include the container's list of blobs.
 author: pemari-msft